The story of my life would not be complete if I did not tell you about my foremost love. Theatre.

 I then knew that’s the kind of life I wanted my daughter to lead.

-As Kigara has pointed out, you could look at the breach of trust from a larger context.
-We have appointed a number of leaders into important positions of responsibility from whom we are getting poor service and returns.
+You could look at the breach of trust from a larger context.
+We have appointed several leaders into important positions of responsibility from whom we are getting poor service and returns.
 There is also the Clinton-Lewinsky saga and what it represents in terms of gender relations, especially where there are clear-cut norms and rules of etiquette.

-I have been blessed to have such an intimate involvement with theatre in Kenya and have build a number of institutions that has stood the test of time.
-The Council of Performing Arts in Kenya (ProPerArt Trust www.properarttrust.co.ke) has already shown what it can do to spur development of the performing arts.
+I have been blessed to have a very intimate involvement with theatre in Kenya and have built several institutions that have stood the test of time.
+The Council of Performing Arts in Kenya (ProPerArt Trust www.properarttrust.co.ke) has already shown what it can do to spur the development of the performing arts.

 So, back to Roberto Garbero and his blog titled: `The greatest scientists are artists too’ https://blogs.biomedcentral.com/bmcblog/2019/05/23/the-greatest-scientists-are-artists-too/ He persuasively argues that art advances science, saying: